Scientific Program featuring Anne Alvarez, PhD

 3. Demonstrate how to use the above components in their own clinical practice

-This program is intended for physicians, psychologists, psychiatrists, clinical social workers, licensed professional counselors, and other clinicians or interested academics who want to increase their understanding of the phone’s impact on human mentation.
+This program is intended for physicians, psychologists, psychiatrists, clinical social workers, licensed professional counselors, and other clinicians or interested academics who want to increase their understanding of vitalization in psychoanalytic work with empty or dissociated patients.

 Confidentiality Statement: All case material will be carefully disguised.
 We ask that participants agree to hold all material presented with the utmost care, following ethical and professional guidelines.